Mafiasource/Mafiasource/public_html/install/README.md

 2) HTTPS?
 Make sure the static subdomain has a working certificate as well.
 3) Have a fresh database name, user and password ready create these new credentials if necessary.
 4) Upload /../security.php and public_html to your web server.
-5) After uploading browse to your website through following URI: https://www.domainname.ex/install
+5) After uploading browse to your website through following URI: https://www.domainname.ex/install (https:// in front is important if applicable)
 6) Follow installation instructions on screen, finish with a successful installation.

 The following source code files should have been modified after a successful installation: